Solomon's Seal (album): Release history

-Solomon's Seal was released in 1972 in the UK as Reprise K44197 and in the USA as Reprise 2100.
+Solomon's Seal was released in 1972 in the UK as Reprise K44197 and in the US as Reprise 2100.

 A digitally remastered version was released on CD in 2003, as Castle CMQCD555.
 This was produced from a tape owned by John Renbourn as the original masters were believed to be lost.
 However, the original master tapes have since been found in the U.S.A.